-22. Unless otherwise agreed in writing by the Mineral Planning Authority, no operations in connection with this permission shall take place until a Scheme of Machine Movements for the stripping and replacing of soils has been submitted to and agreed in writing by the Mineral Planning Authority.
-The Scheme shall define the type of machinery to be used.
+24. Unless otherwise agreed in writing by the Mineral Planning Authority, no operations authorised in connection with this permission shall take place until a Scheme of Machine Movements for the stripping and replacing of soils has been submitted to and agreed in writing by the Mineral Planning Authority.
+The Scheme shall define the type of machinery to be used and the routes to be taken by that machinery.
 All machine types and movements shall be restricted to those agreed.
-All soils shall be replaced by means of dump truck and backactor.
+All soils shall be replaced by means of dump truck and backacter.
 No machinery shall cross any subsoil or topsoil other than for agricultural operations.